What?

 people just whizz past you on the

-inside because they think you’ve
+inside because they think youve

 broken down or something - Thus, even if